Broadleaf weeds compete with crops for water, light, space and nutrients – all factors that can reduce yields.

 Best Management Practices to Control Broadleaves in Corn

-Growers can keep common broadleaf weeds from affecting their bottom line by using well-designed best management practices.
+Corn growers can keep common broadleaf weeds from affecting their bottom line by using well-designed best management practices.
 Herbicide programs should consist of a fall and spring burndown treatment to ensure the field is clean at the time of planting, as well as spring-applied residual herbicides to control the weeds after planting.
 A variety of products have proved successful in controlling broadleaves, including Corvus® herbicide.
 Corvus provides superior control of emerged weeds and the power of reactivation to provide an early season win against weeds.

-An integrated approach that combines different sites and modes of action along with cultural practices, such as cover crops and equipment maintenance, can protect fields now and prevent resistance in the future.
+An integrated approach that combines different sites of action along with cultural practices, such as cover crops and equipment maintenance, can protect fields now and prevent resistance in the future.
 DiFlexx® DUO herbicide, for example, uses multiple sites of action to supply powerful control against the toughest weeds, including those resistant to glyphosate.
 A powerful postemergent herbicide, DiFlexx DUO offers protection against weeds like marestail, waterhemp, pigweed and more.

-Learn more about using herbicides with effective modes of action.
-You can also find information about Respect the Rotation™, the Crop Science resistance management program.
+Learn more about using herbicides with effective sites of action.